 Partial credit can be given for solving the exam and quiz problems, though no partial credit will be given if there are not enough details to follow.

 The final answer should be always evaluated with respect to its reasonability.
-No partial credit will be given if the final answer is wrong and unreasonable, and it is not stated.
+No partial credit will be given if the final answer is wrong and unreasonable if the student does not acknowledge this explicitly on the exam problem.